 Pocket Reduction in Kingwood, TX

 The jawbone, gums, and arches of the mouth are meant to hug the teeth tightly.
 Sometimes the tissues and bone around the teeth can become weakened by periodontal disease, which creates “pockets” around the teeth where bacteria grow.
 The growth of bacteria accelerates the loss of bone and the decay of tissues around the teeth, so it is important to reduce the pocket’s size.
-Our dentist near you can evaluate your teeth to see whether surgical or non-surgical pocket reduction procedures can help you.
+Our dentist near you in 77339, can evaluate your teeth to see whether surgical or non-surgical pocket reduction in Kingwood, TX, can help you.

 Why Pocket Reduction is Necessary